benjamin-robertson/bolt_log4j/REFERENCE.md

 Data type: `Stdlib::Unixpath`

 File systems path to scan on Linux.
-Will scan recursivly from this directory.
-Default '/'
+Will scan recursively from this directory.

 Default value: `'/'`